airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

       1
     ]

-Dimension values map to the codes in the *Dimension* objects.
+Dimension values map to the values in the *Dimension* objects.
 The array index maps to the array index in the *Dimensions* *id* field and this allows lookup for the corresponding code array.
 Example:

 1. Dimensions array for a data object is [0,93,12,1].
 The *id* field in the message *dimensions* object is [ "FREQ" , "REF_AREA" , "ADJUSTMENT" , "ICP_ITEM" ].
-2. First value 0 maps to the first value in the *codes* field for the dimension "FREQ".
+2. First value 0 maps to the first value in the *values* field for the dimension "FREQ".
-3. Second value 93 maps to the 94th value in the *codes* field for the dimension "REF_AREA" etc.
+3. Second value 93 maps to the 94th value in the *values* field for the dimension "REF_AREA" etc.

 #### attributes